The Scientell story

 Directors – Simon and Paul

-Scientell’s founders, Simon and Paul, first met at the GREENHOUSE 1994 climate change science conference,
+Scientell’s founders, Simon and Paul, first met at the GREENHOUSE 1994 climate change science conference, organised by Paul in New Zealand and attended by Simon as a PhD student.

 Their paths crossed again in 1996 when Paul was communication manager for CSIRO Atmospheric Research and Simon started as communication manager for CSIRO Environmental Mechanics.
 A couple of years later, Paul suggested they write a science trivia book together, which was published by ABC Books in 1999.